rust-embedded/embedded-hal/MIGRATING-0.2-1.0.md

 - Optionally, if the API *does* manage a CS pin automatically, you may implement `SpiDevice`.
   - This is required if the underlying API requires it to manage the CS pin, like `spidev` on Linux.

 Do not implement `SpiBus` and `SpiDevice` on the same struct, since this is never correct.
 When there's no CS pin being controlled you must implement only `SpiBus`, and when there is, implement only `SpiDevice`.
-If you want to offer both APIs, implement them on separate structs so the user has to cohose one or the other.
+If you want to offer both APIs, implement them on separate structs so the user has to choose one or the other.

 ### For driver crates